Arian-G/transformative/README.md

 ## About
 This program implements a graphics pipeline, including window to viewport mapping, <br>
-parallel and perspective projections, object transformations, camera flying, multiple <br> camera views, and polygonal and smooth object representations. <br> <br>
+parallel and perspective projections, object transformations, camera flying, multiple <br> camera views, and polygonal and smooth object representations.
+Certain features are still in development. <br> <br>
 The objects are stored as .obj files, in `/assets` with the following representation:
 ```
 v 1 1 0      # Defines a vertex at (1, 1, 0)